MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-credssp.md

 FWlink for KB:
 https://go.microsoft.com/fwlink/?LinkId=301508

+> [!NOTE]
-Note: The "Allow delegating default credentials" policy setting can be set to one or more Service Principal Names (SPNs).
+> The "Allow delegating default credentials" policy setting can be set to one or more Service Principal Names (SPNs).
 The SPN represents the target server to which the user credentials can be delegated.
 The use of a single wildcard character is permitted when specifying the SPN.
+>

-For Example:
+> For Example:
+>

-- TERMSRV/host.humanresources.fabrikam.com Remote Desktop Session Host running on host.humanresources.fabrikam.com machine
+> - TERMSRV/host.humanresources.fabrikam.com Remote Desktop Session Host running on host.humanresources.fabrikam.com machine
-- TERMSRV/* Remote Desktop Session Host running on all machines.
+> - TERMSRV/* Remote Desktop Session Host running on all machines.
-- TERMSRV/*.humanresources.fabrikam.com Remote Desktop Session Host running on all machines in .humanresources.fabrikam.com
+> - TERMSRV/*.humanresources.fabrikam.com Remote Desktop Session Host running on all machines in .humanresources.fabrikam.com

 <!--/Description-->
 > [!TIP]